Serena-Smart-Home-Smart-Wellbeing/serena-serenapp/README.md

 | :----------------------------------------: |  :----------------------------------------: |:-----------------------------------------------------: |

 In the `Home` menu, users can pair their SerenBox using its MAC address.
-Once paired, the user can see a list of all thier SerenBox and see their details.
-Users can turn on their SerenBox by running configuring and running sessions from the SerenBox details menu.
+Once paired, the user can see a list of all their SerenBox and see their details.
+Users can turn on their SerenBox by configuring and running sessions from the SerenBox details menu.
 This feature is the only feature that relies on a SerenBox to work, the other features can be used without a SerenBox.